madetech/data-101/modules/core/Python.md

 # Creating a virtual environment

-virtual environments are an essential tool in development.
-It ensures that developers are all working from the same point and makes setting up projects far easier.
+Virtual environments are an essential tool in development.
+They ensure that developers are all working from the same point and makes setting up projects far easier.
 Virtual environments are created on top of an existing Python installation, the “base” Python image, and may optionally be isolated from the packages in the base environment, so only those explicitly installed in the virtual environment are available.

 ## Using venv
 Since the v3.3 release Python has a built in `venv` module [link](https://docs.python.org/3/library/venv.html).
 This is a lightweight virtual environment tool and is very simple to use.